 Although investing in ETFs might not feel like you’re diversifying, the clean energy sector is pretty diverse by nature.
-The newfound attention renewable energies have seen in the past year and the intra-industry diversification could potentially give you some safety as you grow your portfolio and make it greener.
+The newfound attention renewable energies have seen in the past year, coupled with innate intra-industry diversification, could potentially give you some safety as you grow your portfolio and make it greener.

 Are Clean Energy ETFs a Smart Investment?

 Buying clean energy ETFs is all the rage these days.
 It’s a more affordable and lower-risk alternative to other ways of investing your money in 2021 and provides investors the opportunity to explore the ever-growing green energy sector.
 The renewable-power capacity-additions landscape is still changing rapidly, so you should always compare your options and monitor the market’s evolution before you commit to purchasing any type of ETF.

 Good To Know